-White House Communications Director Hope Hicks resigning
+White House communications director Hope Hicks resigning

 Hicks said in a statement, "There are no words to adequately express my gratitude to President Trump."
 She added she wished Trump and his administration the "very best."

-A former Ralph Lauren fashion model and public relations pro who worked for Trump's daughter Ivanka, Hicks, 29, had no political background when Trump asked her to serve on his campaign.

 Before Wednesday's announcement, Hicks had not been happy for some time, according to two people with knowledge of her thinking who were not authorized to discuss the matter publicly.
-One person said Hicks had been increasingly feeling the stress of the position.
+One person said Hicks had been increasingly feeling the stress of the position, especially in the wake of revelations about her relationship with former Staff Secretary Rob Porter.
+Since then, Hicks has been hounded by paparazzi, who have at times staked out her apartment building.

+Hicks was an improbable campaign press secretary and senior White House official.
+A former Ralph Lauren fashion model and public relations pro who worked for Trump's daughter Ivanka, Hicks had no political background when Trump asked her to serve on his campaign.

 She said nine: "Hi.
 Merry Christmas everyone, and thank you, Donald Trump."